dannyphan2000/pwa-kit/packages/extension-commerce-bm-seo/README.md

    - `category`: Component name for category pages
    - `product`: Component name for product pages
    - `content_asset`: Component name for content assets

+### Routing Mode Configuration

+The `routingMode` configuration determines how the extension handles URL mapping and routing.
+There are two possible values:

+- `"api_first"`: Always calls the `getUrlMapping` API to resolve URLs, regardless of whether the route is predefined in the application's route configuration.
+This mode ensures that all URLs are validated against the routes configured in Business Manager but may result in additional API calls.

+- `"router_first"`: First checks if the URL matches a predefined route in the application's route configuration.
+If a match is found, it skips the `getUrlMapping` API call.
+This mode can improve performance by reducing API calls for known routes, but requires careful route configuration to ensure all valid URLs are properly handled.

+Choose the routing mode based on your application's needs:
+- Use `"api_first"` when you need to ensure all URLs are validated against the backend system
+- Use `"router_first"` when you want to optimize performance by reducing API calls for known routes

 ## How It Works